The Knight Raiders!

 Trail Boss: Bill Butler.
 7 Days.
 Fully Catered and supported.
 Horse ‘n riders welcome.
 Ride out by 8am, typically in by 4pm.
 Good solid days riding mostly over high country/farm 4WD tracks and cross country.

 When do I need to be where?
-Up the Hakataramea Valley from 3pm on the 22nd February 2020.
+Grays hills, Mackenzie country.
+From 3pm on the 22nd February 2020.

 How hard will the days be?
 Between 30-40km per day.
 This is one of the tougher rides on the Cavalcade.
 Longer days possible, more testring for horse and rider because of terrain.
 A good level of fitness and experience required.

 What can we expect en route?
 AMAZING VIEWS, interesting gold mining and historic sites/relics, FANTASTIC FOOD, Very capable and experienced Trail Boss and Wranglers!
 And a great bunch of other like minded horse enthusiasts!
 A dress-up party mid week (Yes you have to dress up)!
 Really bloody hot temperatures!
 30 degrees plus.
 Freezing cold temperatures! -5 degrees maybe colder with the wind chill factor – You can get all sorts of weather in these Central Otago Mountains.
 At this time of year it is typically warm/hot but southerly storms can blow through (short lived) at any time.

 What do I need to bring?
 A horse!

 Hot weather gear e.g shorts & T shirt

 Gaiters are a good idea to keep rubbish & rain out of boots

 Riding boots or boots with a heel suitable for walking

 Sleeping bag & mat / stretcher